FAQ - Misdemeanor Drug Charges

 - Possessing Controlled Substances: In Ohio, it is illegal to possess controlled substances without a valid prescription.
 These types of offenses are misdemeanors if the controlled substance is less than ‘bulk amount’ and classified as Schedule III, Schedule IV, or Schedule V.

-- Possessing Counterfeit Controlled Substances: In Ohio, it is a first degree misdemeanor to possess, sell or offer counterfeit controlled substances.
+- Possessing Counterfeit Controlled Substances: Ohio law prohibits possessing, selling or offering to sell counterfeit controlled substances.
+This offense is classified as a first degree misdemeanor to possess, sell or offer counterfeit controlled substances.

 - Abusing Harmful Intoxicants: In Ohio, it is a first degree misdemeanor to obtain, possess, or use harmful intoxicants with the purpose to induce intoxication or similar psychological effects.